davidvonthenen/proposals/2018_OSS_EU/HelmAndCharts101.md

 vonthenend@vmware.com

 **Primary speaker bio:**
 David vonThenen is a Developer Advocate at VMware working in the container orchestrator space specifically around the Kubernetes and Cloud Native Computing Foundation (CNCF) ecosystems.
-David's upstream contributions include Kubernetes, Helm, Jaeger, Prometheus, and OpenTracing.
+His upstream contributions include Kubernetes, Helm, Jaeger, Prometheus, and OpenTracing.
 Prior to joining VMware, David was a technical architect and development lead for a Backup/Recovery solution with a heavy focus on the virtualization space.

 **Track:**
 Infrastructure & Automation (Cloud / Cloud Native / DevOps)